THURSDAY, MARCH 28, 2019

 NORTON MUSEUM OF ART

 Schumann: Trio No. 1

-CONCERT UNDERWRITTEN BY SUSAN CARMEL AND THE CARMEL CHARITABLE ENDOWMENT
+CONCERT UNDERWRITTEN BY THE CARMEL CULTURAL ENDOWMENT FOR THE ARTS

 The Sitkovetsky Trio has established itself as an exceptional piano trio of today, with sensational performances in the foremost concert halls around the world.
 Alexander Sitkovetsky (violin) and Wu Qian (piano) have this season been joined by German-Korean cellist Isang Enders to continue their journey of successful appearances.
 Their thoughtful and committed approach have brought to the ensemble critical acclaim and invitations to top concert halls around the world, such as the Amsterdam Concertgebouw, Frankfurt Alte Oper, Palais des

 Highlights of the 2017/2018 season include the trio’s debut with the Netherlands Philharmonic performing Beethoven’s triple concerto, an invitation at the Chamber Music Society of Lincoln Center, a return to the Wigmore Hall and Cheltenham Festival, concerts at the Hong Kong International Chamber Music Festival, as well as extensive tours of Latin America and Asia.